chris-hld/spaudiopy/README.md

 It's easiest to start with something like [Anaconda](https://www.anaconda.com/distribution/) as a Python distribution.
 You'll need Python >= 3.6 .

+You can simply install via pip:
+  `pip install spaudiopy`

+If you want to go into detail and install from source:

 1. Create a conda environment:
   `conda create --name spaudio python=3.6 anaconda joblib`
 2. Activate this new environment:
   `conda activate spaudio`

-The easiest way to install this package from its sources and install the remaining dependencies is to use pip:
+Install the package and remaining dependencies:

-`pip install -e . ` .
+  `pip install -e . `

 Licence